 On the downside the spending requirement to earn all three reward nights is very high ($4,000 in your first six months).
-Some cardholders may prefer a slightly lower-value but more attainable bonus that only requires you to spend a few hundred dollars.
+Some cardholders may prefer a slightly lower-value but more attainable bonus.
 For example, the Capital One VentureOne Rewards Credit Card offers a 20,000-mile bonus (worth $200 if you redeem for travel through Capital One) after a spend of just $500 in your first three months.

 Card rates and fees